The canadian space strategy

 Satellite telecommunications hold the power to link all Canadians, particularly those living outside major urban centres, and offer access to communications networks so that even our most remote communities can secure their part in the knowledge-based society and economy.
 Furthermore, satellites can enhance the delivery of a number of vital public services to ensure universal access to all Canadians, particularly in fields like distance learning and tele-medicine.

-The Canadian Space Agency will uphold Canada’s status as a world leader in satellite communications, and extend the most advanced products and services to all Canadians, everywhere.
+The CSA will uphold Canada's status as a world leader in satellite communications, and extend the most advanced products and services to all Canadians, everywhere.

 Satellite Communications—Target Results